Skip to main content

 What is the difference between ASHRAE BTU and SACC BTU?

 ASHRAE BTU is the older, higher marketing number, while SACC (Seasonally Adjusted Cooling Capacity) is the federal rating that reflects the cooling you will actually feel.
-The Midea MAP10S1CWT is marketed at 10,000 BTU ASHRAE but rated at 5,800 BTU SACC, and the Black+Decker BPACT08WT is 8,000 BTU ASHRAE versus 3,950 BTU SACC.
+The Midea smart unit is marketed at 8,500 BTU ASHRAE but rated at 5,000 BTU SACC, and the Black+Decker BPP05WTB is 8,000 BTU ASHRAE versus 5,000 BTU SACC.
 RTINGS stresses that SACC matters more than the advertised BTU, so compare units on SACC when you shop.

 Is an evaporative cooler as good as a portable AC in a dorm?

 It depends on humidity.
 An evaporative cooler like the Evapolar evaCHILL lowers the air it blows by adding moisture, so Trusted Reviews measured a 4.5C drop in dry conditions at 53.7% humidity.
-But it loses effectiveness above roughly 60 to 70% humidity, where a compressor AC keeps working.
+But it loses effectiveness in humid air, where a compressor AC keeps working.
 A cooler is the better choice in a dry climate and in a hall that bans vented ACs; a real AC is better in a humid climate where the contract permits one.

 What is the best cooling option when my dorm bans AC?

 A whole-room tower fan is the strongest dorm-legal pick because it needs no window and is allowed in every hall.
-The Honeywell HYF290B earns our top DGH Dorm AC Fit Score for exactly this case: CNET measured it at 41 dB while drawing just 36 watts, so it is quiet enough for a sleeping roommate and cheap to run.
+The Honeywell HYF290B earns our top DGH Dorm AC Fit Score for exactly this case: CNN Underscored found it quiet even on Power Cool, so it is quiet enough for a sleeping roommate, and as a fan it is cheap to run.
 A fan moves air rather than lowering temperature, so layer it with blackout curtains and cooling bedding for the most relief without an AC.

 How loud is a portable air conditioner in a dorm?

 A vented portable AC runs a compressor, so it is noticeably louder than a fan.
-Reviewed measured the Black+Decker BPACT08WT at 52 dB, audible a few feet from a sleeping roommate, while CNET clocked the Honeywell QuietSet fan at 41 dB.
+BLACK+DECKER rates the BPP05WTB at 52 dB on its highest setting, audible a few feet from a sleeping roommate, while CNN Underscored found the Honeywell QuietSet fan quiet even on Power Cool.
 If a quiet room matters more than a true temperature drop, the fan is the better neighbor in a shared dorm; if you need real cooling, expect the compressor noise that comes with it.

 Bottom Line

 The honest call for most students is to check the housing contract first, because most halls ban vented portable ACs.
 Where yours does, the Honeywell QuietSet HYF290B Whole Room Tower Fan at $79 is the always-legal pick and earns our top DGH Dorm AC Fit Score.
-Where your hall allows real AC, the Midea MAP10S1CWT 10,000 BTU (5,800 BTU SACC) Smart Portable Air Conditioner at $299 is the right-sized compressor unit.
+Where your hall allows real AC, the Midea 8,500 BTU (5,000 BTU SACC) Smart Portable Air Conditioner at $279 is the right-sized compressor unit.
 Skip every vented AC here if your contract prohibits them and pursue a medical accommodation through Disability Services instead.

 Sources & Methodology